Manasvi Mamgai: Film and TV

+Acting

 Mamgai is an alumnus of Anupam Kher's acting school in Mumbai.
 In 2012 she was a part of the movement-based play, LIMBO, that received critical reviews.
 It was showcased in Prithvi Theatre in Mumbai and screened in Paris.
 The same year she appeared in the documentary The World Before Her.

 In 2014 she played the antagonist, Marina, opposite Ajay Devgn in the Eros International studio movie Action Jackson, directed by Prabhu Deva.
 Mamgai appeared in the Indian comedy show Comedy Nights with Kapil along with her Action Jackson cast.
 In 2015, she was nominated for the Best Debutant award at Filmfare Awards where she was also a presenter.
 In 2020, she was lead of the music videos, "Yaadein" by American R&B duo TheMxxnlight and "Dum ba Dum" by Daler Mehndi.

-Mamgai currently lives in Los Angeles, where she is pursuing a career in acting and producing.
-She was recently the winner of the American game show The Price Is Right.
+Mamgai moved to Los Angeles to pursue opportunities in acting and producing.
+In 2021, she was a winner on the American game show The Price Is Right.

-She played the role of Juhi Bhatia in The Trial in 2023 on Disney+ Hotstar.
-She entered the reality game show Bigg Boss season 17 as a wild-card entry in October 2023.
+She played the role of Juhi Bhatia alongside Kajol in The Trial in 2023 on Disney+ Hotstar.
+She entered the Salman Khan-hosted reality game show Bigg Boss 17 as a wild-card contestant in October 2023.
+In 2024, she appeared as Monica in the third season of Fuh Se Fantasy on JioCinema.

-RHC Ambassador

-In 2016, Mamgai became the Indian Ambassador to the Republican Hindu Coalition.
+Producing

+Mamgai co-founded the production company 32RED Entertainment with producer Michael Mammoliti in 2021.
+She is a producer of Captivated, directed by Dito Montiel and starring Al Pacino and Katie Holmes.
+In 2025, Mamgai and Pacino met Pope Leo XIV at the Vatican ahead of filming for the movie in Rome.

+Advocacy & Philanthropy